Netatalk/netatalk/doc/manpages/man1/nbp.1.md

 **nbp_name**(3).
 An \`*=*' for the *object* or *type* matches anything, and an \`*\**' for *zone* means the local zone.
 The default values are taken from the NBPLKUP environment variable, parsed as an *nbpname*.

+If -s is specified, output is printed in a script-friendly format: for each response, first the address is printed, followed by a single space, followed by the name and type, followed by a linefeed.

 # Environment Variables